wonzd/astroneer-pterodactyl/README.md

-# Astroneer Dedicated Server (in a container)
+# Astroneer Dedicated Server (containerized)

 [![Docker Pulls](https://img.shields.io/docker/pulls/wonzd/astroneer_pterodactyl.svg)](https://hub.docker.com/r/wonzd/astroneer_pterodactyl)
 [![Docker stars](https://img.shields.io/docker/stars/wonzd/astroneer_pterodactyl.svg)](https://hub.docker.com/r/wonzd/astroneer_pterodactyl)

 A docker image to allow Astroneer Dedicated Server to run inside of Pterodactyl using a modified version of [astroneer-pterodactyl](https://github.com/birdhimself/astroneer-docker), which was based on [AstroTuxLauncher](https://github.com/birdhimself/AstroTuxLauncher).
 The source code is [available on GitHub](https://github.com/wonzd/astroneer-pterodactyl/).

-I created this fork because the [official Astroneer egg](https://github.com/pelican-eggs/games-steamcmd/tree/main/astroneer) failed to start the server, causing the process to hang and then exit.
+I created this fork because the [official Astroneer egg](https://github.com/pelican-eggs/games-steamcmd/tree/main/astroneer) failed to start the Astroneer Dedicated Server in my testing, causing the process to hang and then exit.
 This issue is resolved in this version by using AstroTuxLauncher for reliable server running and updating.

 **Supports encryption as well as Intel/AMD CPUs, should run on ARM CPUs**